OoriData/Toolio/README.md

 ![toolio_github_header](https://github.com/OoriData/Toolio/assets/12983495/e6b35d7f-4b37-4f77-8dc5-1bafc8befb86)
-♪ Come along and ride on a fantastic voyage 🎵, with AI in the passenger seat and a flatbed full of tools.
+♪ Come along and ride on a fantastic voyage 🎵, with AI riding shotgun seat and a flatbed full of tools.

 Toolio is an OpenAI-like HTTP server API implementation which supports structured LLM response generation (e.g. make it conform to a [JSON schema](https://json-schema.org/)).
 It's also really useful for more reliable tool calling.
 It's based on the MLX framework for Apple Silicon (e.g. M1/M2/M3/M4 Macs), so that's the only supported platform at present.